mozilla-releng/mozilla-linux-pkg-manager/README.md

 --region us
 ```

-Clean up firefox-nightly and firefox-nightly l10n .deb packages that are older than a day:
+Clean up firefox-nightly and firefox-nightly l10n packages that are older than a day:
 ```bash
 mozilla-linux-pkg-manager \
 clean-up \